Having a baby is a life changing experience. And when you’re responsible for a small human, your diet may be the last thing on your mind.

 Then stock up on healthy snacks for when you’re out and about.
 Try vegetable sticks and hummus, a small bag of nuts and seeds, oatcakes or even a hard-boiled egg.

 And finally, write shopping lists and meal plans, so you save time and buy everything you need in one go.
 This will also reduce the number of take-aways or ready meals, which can be tempting when you’re tired.

 Remember, food should be a pleasure and not a stress.
 Just keep it simple and don’t beat yourself up if you don’t get in the daily recommended nutrients.
 Do what you can and most importantly, enjoy this wonderful new experience.

 *Debbie Myers-Anderson (Dip CNM mBANT BA (Hons)) is a registered Nutritional Therapist, holistic practitioner and mother based in North West London.
 Debbie specialises in women’s hormonal health and combines targeted nutritional therapy with holistic treatments such as reflexology and holistic massage, to give clients as much support as possible and help balance their hormones, health and energy in a natural way.

 New mum?
-Go Premium to join our postnatal experts in Fiit Mum — the UK’s only 4-stage postnatal training plan.
-Join Premium before the 15th March to get 25% off any membership (and pay as little as £7.50/month with a yearly membership).
+Join our postnatal experts in Fiit Mum — the UK’s only 4-stage postnatal training plan.